slsu0424/slsu0424.github.io/_posts/2023-10-12-switchover-disruptions-the-true-cost-of-a-medical-scribe.md

 ## The most plausible use case: Medical Scribe

 The arrival of ChatGPT has created a dizzying revival for using AI in healthcare, with the promise of automated diagnosis and treatments.
 This, by the way, were the same statements touted by [IBM Watson](https://spectrum.ieee.org/how-ibm-watson-overpromised-and-underdelivered-on-ai-health-care) a decade ago.
 Granted that today's AI technology has improved over its predecessors, that doesn't matter unless it can prove its business value.

-Martin Kohn, the former IBM Research chief medical scientist, stated:
+Martin Kohn, the former IBM Research chief medical scientist, made this statement, which still remains true today:

 >"Prove to me that it will actually do something useful—that it will make my life better, and my patients' lives better."

-That statement still rings true today.

 I believe today's AI systems can do something useful - work as a medical scribe.
 Unfortunately, one of the ill by-products of digitization has been increased [administrative burden](https://www.medicaleconomics.com/view/top-challenges-2021-1-administrative-burdens-and-paperwork) placed upon healthcare providers.
 If technology can reduce this burden by summarizing patient information or answering patient questions efficiently, providers will have more face-to-face time with patients, and increase productivity.
 For example, [JAMA](https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/2804309) reported that an ChatGPT provided quality and empathetic responses to patient questions found in an online forum.
 I think more physicians will be on board with these technologies, as they may make a practice/health system more profitable.